Is the Tesla solar roof worth the additional cost compared to solar panels?

 And installing Tesla’s traditional solar panels is certainly cheaper than their solar tiles, which are hard to justify in any situation.
 If you’re needing a new roof anyway or are building a new home, Tesla’s solar shingles make much more sense, but it’ll still be cheaper to simply install normal asphalt shingles and a traditional solar installation.

 Beyond the aesthetics, the next selling point for Tesla’s solar shingles is the simplicity of the system.
 You don’t need to buy a new roof and solar panels, they’re integrated into each other.
-As such, if we want to compare costs, we can’t just compare the cost of Tesla’s solar shingles to installing solar only, but the
+As such, if we want to compare costs, we can’t just compare the cost of Tesla’s solar shingles to installing solar only, but the cost of installing a new roof as well.

 Tesla’s solar roof costs about $21.85 per square foot, with 35% of the tiles being solar tiles, and the rest non-solar tiles.
 Covering a 2,500 square foot roof in Tesla shingles then would cost a total of $54,600.